Mental Health Therapy in Ohio

 In Person

-Monica Baucher is a mental health professional, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Cynthia Woods is a mental health professional, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
 They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
-Monica is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept American Express, Cash, and Check.
+Cynthia is in-network with insurance providers including Aetna, Anthem, and Behavioral Health Systems.
+They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Online